xemlock/google-apps-login/readme.txt

 == Description ==

-Google Apps Login allows existing WordPress user accounts to login to your website using Google to securely authenticate their account.
+Login for Google Apps allows existing WordPress user accounts to login to your website using Google to securely authenticate their account.
 This means that if they are already logged into Gmail for example, they can simply click their way through the WordPress login screen - no username or password is explicitly required!

-Google Apps Login uses the latest **secure OAuth2 authentication recommended by Google**, including 2-factor Auth if enabled for your Google Workspace (formerly known as Google Apps and G Suite) accounts.
+Login for Google Apps uses the latest **secure OAuth2 authentication recommended by Google**, including 2-factor Auth if enabled for your Google Workspace (formerly known asÂ Google AppsÂ andÂ G Suite) accounts.

 This is far simpler to configure than the older SAML protocol.

-Google Apps Login is trusted by thousands of organizations from schools to large public companies.
-Google Apps Login for WordPress is the most popular enterprise grade plugin enabling login and user management based on your Google Workspace domain.
+Login for Google Apps is trusted by thousands of organizations from schools to large public companies.
+Login for Google Apps for WordPress is the most popular enterprise grade plugin enabling login and user management based on your Google Workspace domain.

 Its plugin setup requires you to have admin access to any Google Workspace domain, or a regular Gmail account, to register and obtain two simple codes from Google.